Woman believed Met officer would ‘rape her during attack at her home’

 She asked him to avoid slicing her again after the first cut, to which Grigg said: “What will you do if I do… Who are you going to tell?
 I am the police”.

-Mr Agbamu told the court that after the ordeal, Grigg asked her “whether she forgave him, in a jokey tone”, to which she said she did not.
+Mr Agbamu told the court that after the ordeal, Grigg asked Ms Rabinowitz “whether she forgave him, in a jokey tone”, to which she said she did not.

-One of the first things the woman did following the assault was to message a friend, telling them: “I genuinely, like 100%, thought he was going to rape me.
+One of the first things Ms Rabinowitz did following the assault was to message a friend, telling them: “I genuinely, like 100%, thought he was going to rape me.

 “My mind was torn because he had always been such a nice guy.
 He’s a bit weird but very sweet, so when it was happening I was like: ‘surely not’.”